 Yahoo! users have filed at least 23 lawsuits in multiple jurisdictions, which have now been consolidated for multidistrict litigation in federal court in San Jose, California.

 On January 24, 2017, Yahoo!’s shareholders filed a derivative lawsuit in Delaware Chancery Court against Yahoo!, Mayer and other Yahoo! executives.
 The complaint in Oklahoma Firefighters Pension Fund and Retirement System et al. v.
 Eric Brandt et al., is sealed, but is reported to allege that Yahoo! and its executives breached their fiduciary duties to shareholders by failing timely to disclose data security breaches to Yahoo! accountholders.
-This appears to be the first case of its kind, in which a company’s handling, or mishandling, of a data breach, might expose the company and its officers and directors to liability to the company.
+This appears to be the first case of its kind, in which a company’s handling, or mishandling, of a data breach, might expose the company and its officers and directors to liability.

 Florida companies suffer data breaches or attempted data breaches every day.
 The stringent reporting requirements in Florida’s data breach statute, Chapter 501.171, require companies to take “reasonable measures” to protect and secure electronic data that contains personal information, to report breaches that affect 500 or more individuals in Florida to state regulatory authorities, and to give prompt notice to each individual in the state whose personal information was accessed as a result of a data breach.
 Companies that discover that 1,000 or more individuals were affected must also notify all consumer reporting agencies.
 Florida law deems all violations of the statute as unfair and deceptive trade practices, exposing companies to civil liability as well as civil penalties of up to $500,000.00 per breach.